 ** Please note that application fees are due at the time of submission.
 You will be charged the fee based on when you submit your application, not when you started your application.

 This year ACRE has shifted its application timeline to fall 2023 for admission to the 2024 summer residency.
 This change is designed to offer a more equitable and accessible process for artists, providing admitted residents with ample time for decision-making, flexible tuition payment options, early travel planning, and adequate preparation for orientation and community building.

 14-Day Session: $700

 The residency fee is automatically split into two payments of $350.
 However, upon request, we are happy to work with residents to create an alternative payment plan of up to 4 payments, if needed.
 Please note that the first installment of the residency fee is non-refundable, as we may not be able to fill a vacancy with short notice.
-Residency fees can be paid using checks or through online payment services Venmo, PayPal, and Stripe.
+Residency fees can be paid using credit or debit cards, online check or through online payment services such as Venmo or PayPal.
 Once accepted you will receive details on how to make payment.

 ACRE fundraises throughout the year in order to offer the residency program at a low cost to artists.
-It costs approximately $1,500 per resident to operate the residency program alone, which does not include the exhibitions program or other activities.
+It costs approximately $1,500 per resident to operate the residency program alone, which does not include full time staff, exhibitions programming or other activities.
 Additionally, at this time all residency staff members are volunteers, receiving a small stipend.

 This summer we will continue with a restructured model focusing on smaller residencies with a reduced number of people on campus.
 Up-to-date vaccinations and a negative test before traveling are required for all visitors.
 For more information please see our On Site Agreements which outlines our protocols for staying at the farm in light of the ongoing pandemic.